rainnic/python-scripts/eye_strain_reducer/README.md

 ```
 Then it prints in the shell:
 *   the time when it starts;
-*   the time and the correct action
+*   the time and the correct action every the duration setted
     * --> OKAY!! (if turns off the screen)
-    * --> NO WAY (if check_audio option is ON and if the number of the sink is greater than or equal to 1).
+    * --> NO WAY (if doesn't turn off the screen because check_audio option is ON and the number of the sink is greater than or equal to 1).

 Here is an example:
 ```